-- Invitation to submit proposals for larger Normal Programmes: ESO encourages the community to submit proposals for Normal Programmes making use of the full allowed range for the total requested time, i.e., up to 99 hours.
-Over the last years, the median requested time per proposal for the VLT has steadily decreased and is now ≈ 14 hours.
-ESO has been actively working to ensure that the distribution of requested time is matched, after the allocation and scheduling processes, by the distribution of allocated time, thus guaranteeing that proposals of all lengths have equal chances of success. - Monitoring Programmes: Monitoring Programme proposals enable users to request a limited amount of time to monitor targets over more than one Period.
+- Monitoring Programmes: Monitoring Programme proposals enable users to request a limited amount of time to monitor targets over more than one Period.
 Proposers should use the normal proposal template with the appropriate macro in order to apply for a Monitoring Programme.
 See Sect.
 4.2 for the detailed definition of a Monitoring Programme, the instruments offered for this programme type, and any associated restrictions.

 No Monitoring Programmes are allowed on La Silla telescopes or VISTA in this Call.
-Starting in Period 103, Monitoring Programmes are allowed on the VST without restrictions on atmospheric conditions or lunar phase.
+Since Period 101, Monitoring Programmes are allowed on the VST only if they make effective use of non-optimal weather conditions.
 On APEX, VLT and VLTI, Monitoring Programmes are subject to the same instrument restrictions as Large Programmes (see below).